 - Nothern Hempishere Spring Holidays

 The possibilities with animals are endless!
 Kids love learning about all different kinds of animals from their own pets, to farm animals, to wild animals both large and small.
-There are so many activities for you to choose from including mimicking animal sounds and movements, learning about different habitats, reading books about animals, talking about the differences between animals, listening to different animal sounds, or making crafts focusing on animals.
+There are so many activities for you to choose from including mimicking animal sounds and movements, singing animal songs, learning about different habitats, reading books about animals, talking about the differences between animals, listening to different animal sounds, or making crafts focusing on animals.
 This is one theme where you can go absolutely wild!

 For a great starting point, check out our animal lesson plan.